-Collective worship takes place in in the main hall, classrooms and on occasions outside.
-Usually, we take part in collective worship at St James' Parish Church to celebrate Harvest, Christmas, Easter and Leavers' Service
+Collective worship takes place in in the main hall or classrooms.
+Usually, we take part in collective worship at St James' Parish Church to celebrate Harvest, Christmas, Easter and Leavers' Service throughout the school year.
+We follow the seasons of the liturgical calendar and, within this, significant festivals and other special days are observed:

-These always include: These are occasionally included: Harvest, Advent, Christmas, Shrove Tuesday, Ash Wednesday, Pentecost, Candlemas and Epiphany Easter, Trinity
+These are always included: These are occasionally included: Harvest, Advent, Christmas, Shrove Tuesday, Ash Wednesday, Pentecost, Candlemas and Epiphany Easter, Trinity